 The Riga Jurmala Music Festival was archived on July 2, 2021.

-On 21 April 2022, the Latvian Saeima approved amendments to the Law on Financing of National Defence, planning a gradual increase in the defence budget to 2.5% of the country's GDP over the next three years.
+On 21 April 2022, the Latvian Saeima passed amendments developed by the Ministry of Defence, called Amendments to the Law on Financing of National Defence, which will gradually increase the defense budget to 2.5% of the country's GDP over the course of the next three years.

-In September 2022, Latvia passed a law removing all influence or power over the Orthodox Church from non-Latvians, including the patriarch of Moscow, due to national security concerns.
+In September 2022, a law was enacted in Latvia removing all influence or power over the Orthodox Church from non-Latvians, including the patriarch of Moscow.

 Following the October 2022 Latvian parliamentary election, Prime Minister Krišjānis Kariņš formed the Second Kariņš cabinet in December 2022.